Skip to main content

 2007 United Reformed Church relocated from Rochdale Road to the present location on Parson's Lane.

-2007 "Freedom Church" formed (35 Warmesley Road).
+2007 "Freedom Church" formed (35 Walmersley Road).
 Closed in 2015 (?)

-2019 !Audacious North Manchester
+2019 !Audacious North Manchester started.

 2022 Logos Church (Cantonese) starts.

-Photos used with kind permission of Bury Archive
+Photos used with kind permission of Bury Archive.

 Comments